-MUIH’s Post-Baccalaureate Certificate in Herbal Studies program is now accepting applications for our Spring 2019 trimester.
-Applications will be accepted until January 1, 2019.
+MUIH’s Post-Baccalaureate Certificate in Herbal Studies program is now accepting applications.

 Curiosity about natural healing with herbs is universal.
 One way to deepen your knowledge of how to use herbs for your own health, as well for that of your family and friends is to take this 12-credit Post-Baccalaureate Certificate in Herbal Studies.
 The training will provide herbal enthusiasts with a foundational knowledge of herbal sciences, as well as an understanding of the wellness-based tradition of herbal medicine.
 An emphasis on practical skills ensures that students are familiar with the identification of local plants and have the ability to make medicinal food and herbal preparations.
 The coursework uses the cycles of nature to guide the integration of herbs into daily life.
 This program empowers the student with the knowledge and skills to support self-care through the safe and effective incorporation of herbs into daily life, using body care products, food preparations, and other herbal supplements.

 During the certificate program, students will begin their immersion in traditional and evidence-based knowledge.
 Students will deepen their knowledge Materia Medica, or using plants for healing; and learn how to make quality herbal products for home use.
 A deep understanding of how to understand the safe use of herbal supplements, and potential herb/herb or herb/drug interactions, rounds out the student experience.